Search

 Breast Implant Location

 The breast implant may be placed above the chest muscle (pectoralis muscle) or under the chest muscle.
 Reasons for submuscular placement include a lower rate of capsular contracture (firmness and hardening of the healing tissues around the implant) and a more natural appearing result due to more soft tissue coverage over the implant.
 One of the drawbacks of placement of the implant beneath the muscle is possible movement and/or distortion of the breast and implant with active flexion or exercise of the chest muscle, arms and shoulders.
 When the pectoralis muscle contracts, it actively pushes the implant down and lateral to varying degrees.
+Placing the implant under the muscle also allows easier breast cancer screening and imaging.
 Most surgeons place the implant below the muscle, believing the advantages far out way the disadvantages.
 Dr. Gershenbaum generally places the implant under the chest muscle.

 Size of Breast Implants